- a group of people related by blood or marriage.

 Try camel trekking, canoeing, hand-feeding a giraffe or visiting local community and conservation projects.
 Seek out big game in East Africa’s most famous parks or spend time with a tracker and learn about the bush.
 From around the age of seven, there are all sorts of adventures for your children to enjoy.
 In Tanzania, our private drive-in safaris ensure your family has their own 4x4 safari vehicle and driver/guide while in Kenya we have private 4x4 and custom pop-top safari microvans to choose from.

 As your children grow, you can be even more adventurous with your activities – teenage children love the chance to try out a safari by mokoro, a traditional dug-out canoe, or to experience the suspense of a night drive in private concessions.
 Being older and more independent means you have more choice when selecting lodges and camps too – you might consider splitting the family up across two tents rather than all sharing one family tent or room for example.
+Both Ker & Downey Camps and Desert & Delta Camps offer family friendly units where you can be accommodated together if you like.
 Victoria Falls makes an excellent extension to a safari in Botswana.

 Zambia in another good option for families seeking something a bit unusual.
 We have a selection of private safari houses for exclusive use.
 These are ideal for friends travelling together (two families) or an extended family group and they combine wonderfully with an extension to Victoria Falls with all its exciting excursions or to Lake Malawi for beach time and watersports.